adesst/photon-docker/README.md

 # Photon Docker

-Run [https://github.com/komoot/photon](https://github.com/komoot/photon) 0.2.2 in a docker container.
+Run [https://github.com/komoot/photon/releases/download/0.3.4/photon-0.3.4.jar](https://github.com/komoot/photon/releases/download/0.3.4/photon-0.3.4.jar) 0.3.4 in a docker container.

-Uses phusion/baseimage (Ubuntu 14.04).
+Uses openjdk:8-jdk-alpine.
 Requires a running nominatim for data import.
 It is built to work together with https://registry.hub.docker.com/u/helvalius/nominatim-docker-development/ .
 The embedded ES database is not exposed as volumes and thus data is removed if container is removed.

 # Building